MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 # Manage Office installation options in the Microsoft 365 admin center

-As a Microsoft 365 admin, you can choose to do the following tasks in the **Office installation options** section of the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/about-the-admin-center):
+As a Microsoft 365 admin, you can choose to do the following tasks on the **Office installation options** page in the Microsoft 365 admin center:

 - [Choose how often to get feature updates for Office](#choose-how-often-to-get-feature-updates-for-office)
 - [Manage which version of Office is installed](#manage-which-version-of-office-is-installed), including